brimdata/brimcap/docs/Custom-Brimcap-Config.md

 ...
 ```

-What follows below the `globs:` setting is a Zed shaper script.
+What follows below the `globs:` setting is a Zed [shaper](https://zed.brimdata.io/docs/language/shaping) script.
 Whereas the
 Zeek TSV logs contain Zed-compatible rich data types (timestamps, IP
 addresses, etc.), since Suricata's EVE logs are NDJSON, here we use this shaper
-to assign better data types as the NDJSON is being converted for storage
+to assign richer data types as the NDJSON is being converted for storage
 into the Zed lake.
 Out-of-the-box, Brimcap automatically applies this same
 [shaper script](https://github.com/brimdata/brimcap/blob/main/suricata.zed)
  on the EVE output generated from its bundled Suricata.